carissableker/ecocyc-notebook/README.md

 to find the correct link.

-For data persistence between images for the neo4j database, there is a volume on the host at `$HOME/neo4j/data`.

 ### Usage

-See example.ipynb as an example notebook to explore the graph.
-You can upload it to your Jupyter home and run the cells immediately.
+See `examples/example.ipynb` as an example notebook to explore the graph.
+You should be able to run the cells immediately.

 ### To do list